-Character does this to control that hat person?
-How does this character try to control that person?
+Character does this to control y does this character want control that person? this character try to at person?
 What are the results of this character's attempts to control another person? character try to control?
 Evidence from AMND Explanation Evidence from AMND Explanation Evidence from AMND Explanation Titania

-Character Unit/ Lesson(s) where pertinent scenes are read Lesson(s) where Who does this character Why does this character want to control that person?
+Unit/ Lesson(s) where Who does this character Why does this character want to control that person?
 How does thi control that s character try to person?
-What are the results of this character's attempts to control another person? try to control?
+What are the results of this character's attempts to control another person? pertinent scenes are try to try to control?
 Evidence from AMND Explanation Evidence from AMND Explanation Evidence from AMND Explanation Egeus 1L8: 1.1.21- 129 1L9: 1.1.130-257 Hermia 1.1.23-38 Egeus will not accept his daughter's love for Lysander and wants her to marry Demetrius instead.
 1.1.40-46 Egeus asks Theseus to allow him to kill Hermia if she refuses to marry Demetrius.
 1.1.158-170 Hermia makes a plan with Lysander to run away from Athens in order to be with him.

-Character Lesson(s) this chara Who does this character Why does this character want to control that person?
+Character Lesson(s) this character try to Lesson(s) Who does this character Why does this character want to control that person?
 How does this character try to control that person?
-What are the results of this character's attempts to control another person? read Evidence from AMND Explanation Evidence from AMND Explanation Evidence from AMND Explanation Hermia 1L8, 1L9 Herself 1.1.81-84 Hermia wants to marry for love and control her own future instead of marrying for her father's approval.
+What are the results of this character's attempts to control another person? try to control?
+Evidence from AMND Explanation Evidence from AMND Explanation Evidence from AMND Explanation Hermia 1L8, 1L9 Herself 1.1.81-84 Hermia wants to marry for love and control her own future instead of marrying for her father's approval.
 1.1.81-84 Hermia refuses to marry Demetrius.
 1.1.85-92 Theseus gives Hermia a day to change her mind.
 In the meantime, she plans to run away with Lysander.

-Character where pertinent scenes are Who does this character try to control?
+Character Les wh per sce Unit/ Lesson(s) where Who does this character try to control?
 Why does this character want to control that person?
 How does this character try to control that person?
-What are the results of this character's attempts to control another person?
-Evidence from AMND Explanation Evidence from AMND Explanation Evidence from AMND Explanation Lysa ınder 1L13 (covered in 14) Helena 2.2.111 While under Oberon's spell, Lysander desperately wants Helena to believe that he loves her.
+What are the results of this character's attempts to control another person? pertinent scenes are read Evidence from AMND Explanation Evidence from AMND Explanation Evidence from AMND Explanation Lysander 1L13 (covered in 14) Helena 2.2.111 While under Oberon's spell, Lysander desperately wants Helena to believe that he loves her.
 2.2.121, 118- 120 Lysander uses poetic language and insults Hermia to convince Helena he loves her.
 2.2.130- 141 Lysander is not successful in his attempt to control Helena because Helena does not believe him.
 She is still in love with Demetrius and she believes Lysander is mocking her.

-Character Lesson(s) this where character character try Lesson(s) where Lesson(s) where character Why does this character want to control that person?
+Character Unit/ Lesson(s) where where this character Why does this character want to control that person?
 How does this character try to control that person?
-What are the results of this character's attempts to control another person? try to control?
+What are the results of this character's attempts to control another person? pertinent scenes are read try to control?
 Evidence from AMND Explanation Evidence from AMND Explanation Evidence from AMND Explanation Helena 1L9: 1.1.130-257 1L12: 2.1.195-276 (covered in lesson 12) Demetrius 1.1.202 Helena wants to control Demetrius because she wants him to love her.
 1.1.252-256 Helena tells Demetrius Hermia and Lysander's secret plan.
 She thinks this will make him care more about her, even though she knows he will go after Hermia.
 2.1.208, 2.1.195 Helena does not change Demetrius' feelings toward her.
 He still does not love her and he wants her gone.